Categories

 Align Governance With Internal Controls Frameworks

-The events described in Parts 1 and 2 map directly onto internal control frameworks such as COSO Internal Controls Framework.
+The events described in Parts 1 and 2 map directly onto internal control frameworks such as the COSO Internal Controls Framework.
 For the CCO, this means:

 • Control Environment: Tone at the top regarding disciplined decision-making